Atcham (and Shrewsbury from 1871), Shropshire

 At the centre rear were kitchen and dining hall which may also have served as a chapel.

 In 1871, the union absorbed the parishes belonging to the recently dissolved Shrewsbury Incorporation, namely Holy Cross with St Giles, St Alkmund, St Chad, St Julian, and St Mary, plus the parish of Meole Brace.
-The Cross Houses workhouse was then enlarged, taking its capacity to 550 inmates.
+It was then renamed the Atcham and Shrewsbury Poor Law Union.
+The Cross Houses workhouse was enlarged, taking its capacity to 550 inmates.
 Two infirmary blocks were added to the north of the main workhouse.

 A chapel was also erected to the east of the workhouse.